wlshiu/my_note/note_rtk/note_merlin2.md

     - reduce linux log
         > `printk` support 8 level log message and control it by `/proc/sys/kernel/printk`. </br>
         > You can use `echo` to change the level in `/proc/sys/kernel/printk`. </br>
-        > Log message will be printed if log level more than `/proc/sys/kernel/printk`
+        > Log message will be printed if log level less than `/proc/sys/kernel/printk`
         >
         > - KERN_EMERG     "0": System is unusable
         > - KERN_ALERT     "1": Action must be taken immediately